C-Sto/BananaPhone/cmd/mkdirectwinsyscall/readme.md

 //dsys ntAllocateVirtualMemory(processHandle syscall.Handle, baseAddress *uintptr, zeroBits uintptr, regionSize *uintptr, allocationType uint64, protect uint64) (err error) = NtAllocateVirtualMemory
 ```

-Once you have your syscall.go file (or whatever it's called), you can run this prgoram against it (`mkdirectwinsyscall syscall.go`).
+Once you have your syscall.go file (or whatever it's called), you can run this program against it (`mkdirectwinsyscall syscall.go`).
 By default this will print to stdout.

 Pro move is to use `go generate` to do it all for you.
 Include a line like this in `syscall.go` and then run `go generate .` in the package that has the file: